0cjs/8bitdev/src/tmon/README.md

 and the cursor will be backspaced over the invalid character.

 The first character after the prompt must be one of the commands below.
+Commands marked with a dagger (†) execute immediately; most commands (including all that take parameters) must be confirmed with a newline or cancelled with a cancel character.

-This may be followed by spaces (which are printed but ignored), and command _parameters,_ each of which must be followed by a _parameter value._
+Commands that do not immediately execute may be be followed by spaces (which are printed but ignored), and command _parameters,_ each of which must be followed by a _parameter value._

 Parameter values come in two sizes: byte (two hex digits) or word (16 bits;
 four hex digits), represented below by `x##` and `x####`.
 Missing leading